michaelszymczak/jekyll-sandbox/app/_drafts/abstraction-less-can-be-more.md

 if you look at the implementation of the `doThings()` method, the doCarefully method has no problem with accepting more things to do although it did not about them earlier.
 The order of returning values (fun things before important things) has no effect over the order of execution (important things are done first).
 It is because by following **declarative style order of execution is decoupled from the things to execute**.
 This is yet another compelling reason to use this style over imperative style when other concerns, such as readability and modeling the domain are important factors that affect the code layout.
-In **imperative style** the **code layout is contrained by the order in which you want side effects to occurr**.
+In **imperative style** the **code layout is constrained by the order in which you want side effects to occurr**.

 ## Introduction of an abstraction